 The Spokane River Regional Toxics Task Force collaborative finds and reduces toxic compounds in the Spokane River as a TMDL alternative.
 Their goal is to develop a comprehensive plan to bring the Spokane River into compliance with water quality standards for PCBs.
 These pollutants exceed water quality standards in several segments of the river.

 Portland Harbor Superfund Site

 The Portland Harbor Superfund site in Portland, Oregon, is the result of more than a century of industrial use along the Willamette River.
-Sediment is contaminated with many hazardous substances, including heavy metals, polychlorinated biphenyls (PCBs), polynuclear aromatic hydrocarbons (PAH), dioxin, and pesticides.
+Sediment is contaminated with many hazardous substances, including heavy metals, polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), dioxins/furans, and pesticides.

-The cleanup investigation currently extends from lower Willamette River, approximately between the Broadway Bridge in downtown Portland and Sauvie Island.
+The cleanup area currently extends along the lower Willamette River, approximately between the Broadway Bridge in downtown Portland and Sauvie Island.

 Although we work and recreate along Portland Harbor, the primary way people are exposed to contamination is by eating fish such as bass, catfish and carp.
 These fish, called resident fish, carry levels of chemical contaminants which may cause cancer or developmental problems.
 PCBs are the primary contaminant associated with most of the risk from eating resident fish.
 Young children, nursing infants and babies in the womb are the most sensitive to the chemicals.

 Learn more: Portland Harbor Superfund Site

 The Columbia River Basin is one of the nation's largest watersheds, covering more than 260,000 square miles and providing drainage for hundreds of rivers, creeks, and streams.